 Challenges of Outpatient Treatment

-While outpatient care is an effective and empowering phase of eating disorder recovery, it is not without limitations.
+While outpatient care is an effective and empowering phase of eating disorder recovery, it’s not without limitations.

 1. Risk of Relapse or Setback